leftistsgorilla/Website-Code/moons-haunted.md

 2 **Choose a heritage.** Detail your choice with a note about your family life. *For example, Ore miners, now war refugees.*

-3 **Choose a background.** Detail your choice with your specific history. *For example, Labor: Hunter, mutineer.*
+3 **Choose a background.** Detail your choice with your specific history. *For example, Labor could be a hunter or mutineer.*

 4 **Assign four action dots.** No action may begin with a rating higher than 2 during character creation. *(After creation, action ratings may advance up to 3.
 When you unlock the Mastery advance for your crew, you can advance actions up to rating 4.)*